Illinois Supportive Living Program / Medicaid HCBS Waiver

 Income

-For Medicaid to pay for care services, an applicant’s monthly income cannot exceed what a supportive living provider would receive for a Medicaid-eligible resident.
-This includes the room and board portion paid by the program participant and the daily Medicaid rate for care services.
-The formula to calculate the maximum income limit is not straightforward.
-Based on the region of Illinois in which one lives, the daily rate for calculation varies, with the rate for dementia care higher than for traditional care.
-When calculating the limit, the daily Medicaid rate in one’s area is multiplied by 30.2 days and then the cost of room and board and a $90 Personal Needs Allowance (PNA) is added.
+To be eligible for Medicaid-funded services and supports, an applicant’s monthly income cannot exceed the amount that a supportive living provider receives for a Medicaid-eligible resident.
+A formula, which takes into account the room and board portion paid by the program participant and the daily Medicaid rate for care services, is used to calculate the maximum income limit.
+The daily rate for calculation varies based on the region of Illinois.
+Additionally, the rate for dementia care is higher than for traditional care.
+To calculate the limit, the daily Medicaid rate in one’s area is multiplied by 30.2 days and then the cost of room and board and a $90 Personal Needs Allowance (PNA) is added.

 Assets